CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-licensing.md

 ## Setting Up Users for WMS

-To use the WMS system, terminal users must be set up and assigned to SAP Business One users.
+To use the CompuTec WMS system, terminal users must be set up and assigned to SAP Business One users.
 Follow these steps:

 1. Go to the "WMS Users" tab.

     ![WMS Users Tab](./media/wms-users-tab.webp)
 2. To add a new terminal user, click the 'Add' button.
 A new row will appear.

-3. In the WMS Users tab, you can configure the following columns:
+3. In the CompuTec WMS Users tab, you can configure the following columns:

     1. **Barcode** – Define a barcode for the user.
-Scanning this barcode will log the user into WMS.
+Scanning this barcode will log the user into CompuTec WMS.
-    2. **Employee** – Username for the terminal user, used to log in to WMS.
+    2. **Employee** – Username for the terminal user, used to log in to CompuTec WMS.
     3. **Password** – Password for the terminal user to log in.
     4. **SAP User ID** – The SAP user associated with the terminal user (many terminal users can be assigned to the same SAP User).
-Changes made and recorded during work with WMS are recorded in the SAP database through this user.
+Changes made and recorded during work with CompuTec WMS are recorded in the SAP database through this user.
 Ensure the SAP user has at least an **Indirect Access License**.
     5. **SAP Password** – The corresponding password for the SAP user.
     6. **Is Active check box** – Check this box to activate the terminal user account.